 As administrator of the National Flood Insurance Program (NFIP), the Federal Emergency Management Agency (FEMA) is responsible for assessing flood hazards and related risks and providing appropriate flood hazard and risk information to communities nationwide.
 This information is provided to communities in the form of maps, called Flood Insurance Rate Maps (FIRMs).

-These requirements are documented in Section 65.10 of the NFIP regulations, in Appendix H of Guidelines and Standards for Flood Risk Analysis and Mapping, and in Procedure Memorandums issued to clarify the regulatory and procedural requirements for FEMA contractors and mapping partners.
-FEMA relies on Federal, State, and local agencies and private levee owners to provide them with the required data and documentation on levee systems so that the hazards and risks in levee-impacted areas may be presented accurately on the maps and related products.
+These requirements are documented in Section 65.10 of the NFIP regulations, in the Guidelines and Standards for Flood Risk Analysis and Mapping and in Procedure Memorandums issued to clarify the regulatory and procedural requirements for FEMA contractors and mapping partners.
+FEMA relies on federal, state and local agencies and private levee owners to provide them with the required data and documentation on levee systems so that the hazards and risks in levee-impacted areas may be presented accurately on the maps and related products.

 FEMA also develops and enforces the regulatory and procedural requirements for levee systems that are being constructed for the first time or that are being restored to provide 1-percent-annual-chance flood protection.
-These requirements are presented in Section 61.12 and Section 65.14 of the NFIP regulations and in the previously referenced Appendix H and Procedure Memorandums.
-As with completed levee systems, FEMA relies on Federal, State, and local agencies to provide data and documentation regarding the new and restored levee systems.
+These requirements are presented in Section 61.12 and Section 65.14 of the NFIP regulations and in the previously referenced Guidelines, Standards, and Procedure Memorandums.
+As with completed levee systems, FEMA relies on federal, state and local agencies to provide data and documentation regarding the new and restored levee systems.

 Adequate Progress (Zone A99) Requirements